bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 _- [Kristina Chodorow, Aspects: the fan-fic of build rules](https://kchodorow.com/2017/01/10/aspects-the-fan-fic-of-build-rules/)_

-Combined with Rules and the Bazel command line, the user to create robust architectures and powerful abstractions.
+Combined with rules and the Bazel command line, the user is able to create robust architectures and powerful abstractions.
 Like rules, generally, defining custom rules isn't required but can improve and consolidate functionality.
 For more information about aspects, see [Aspects the fan-fic of build